 - Shipment matching algorithms

-Merchants install Inventory Management as a Core Bundled Extension (CBE) with the name
+Merchants install Inventory Management as part of v2.3.x and upgrades with the name

-Magento Community Contribution – Magento thanks the many contributors to the Multi Source Inventory (MSI) project, developing these features as part of the Magento Community Engineering program.
+Magento Community Contribution – Magento thanks the many contributors to the Magento Inventory (was MSI) project, developing these features as part of the Magento Community Engineering program.

 The following terms are important as you work with Inventory Management APIs:

 Sources represent physical locations that store and ship available products.
 These locations can include warehouses, brick-and-mortar stores, distribution centers, and drop shippers.
 (Any location can be designated as a source for virtual products.)